andrewbaxter/terraform-provider-localrun/README.md

 This provider runs a command locally.

-Unlike using `null_resource` with `local-exec`, this is an "always-dirty" resource which will be updated every time you apply the stack.
-This makes it good for connecting to local builders like make, where the build is very fast if nothing changed.
+Unlike using `null_resource` with `local-exec`, this runs the build every time terraform is invoked.
+This works well with external caching build systems with fast no-op builds, like `make`, `go build`, `cargo`, etc.

-It has an optional `output` path attribute which is a file that will be hashed when the build completes.
-You can use this as an input for other resources.
+It has an optional `outputs` path attribute which is a list of files that will be hashed when the build completes, placed in `output_hashes`.
+You can use these as an input for other resources.

-If the command has multiple outputs, you should use `hashicorp/local` resources with a `depends_on` the `run` resource and ignore `output`.

 # Installation with Terraform CDK